tokyo-cards/docs/en/main.md

     slug: markets
   - name: Technical Spec
     slug: technical_spec
+next: collectables
 ---

 # Welcome
 Welcome to the Tokyo.Cards Documentation !

-The definitive wiki resource for (X)³™ Collectables, and other collections developed by Tokyo Cards.
+The __definitive__ wiki resource for (X)³™ Collectables, and other collections that are developed by Tokyo Cards.

 # Introduction
 Tokyo.Cards is a decentralized organization that dedicates itself to the cause of bringing more Web 3.0 applications into real life.
-The organization is named after Tokyo, the capital city of Japan, because of Tokyo being one of the siginificant cities that has a "cyberpunk" vibe.
+The organization is named after Tokyo, the capital city of Japan, for Tokyo being one of the siginificant cities that has a "cyberpunk" vibe.

 ## What we are
-Describe about the mission and vision
+We believe, __public blockchain__ applications will gradually take over the majority of the internet as we know today.
+And we want to be apart of this movement towards Web 3.0.

 ## What we aren't
-Describe about the stuff we hate to see.
+1. We do not create useless pictures and trick people into buying them.
+2. We do not run any service that is not realated to businesses in the real world.